alexbendana/gameScoreTracker/README.md

 This is an app for friends/colleagues to record and track their scores against each other through a ranking system that allows them to sort through various criteria.

-Luiz, Vas, Julian, Alex and Ray were here.

 ### Steps to get started on Backend:

 * Download java 21 : https://www.oracle.com/java/technologies/downloads/#jdk21-windows